dirflash/Meraki-Rule-Dedupper/README.md

 ## How do I get my Meraki Org ID and Network ID?

 Also super easy!
 You can find the instructions in the [Meraki API documentation](https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API).

+## Known Issues

+## Getting help

+If you have questions, concerns, bug reports, etc., please create an issue against this repository.

+## Getting involved

+## Author(s)

+This project was written and is maintained by the following individuals:

+- Aaron Davis <aarodavi@cisco.com>